FireFather/fire/docs/README.md

 - uses a unique NNUE (halfkp_256x2-32-32) evaluation
 - fast alpha-beta search

-fire-zero has undergone months of meticulous analysis and refactoring using many of the most modern C++ tools available today, including Clang, ReSharper C++, and Visual Studio Code Analysis, ensuring the production of extremely fast highly optimized and stable executables.

 **fire-zero-5192023 is now available**

 | strength estimate                     |    |       |                    |      |